diwaskharel-afk/linux-management/diwas.md

 - Step 8: I selected inbound ports as (Http(80), HTTPS(443), SSH(22))

-- Step 9: I selected the Enable auto-shutdown and set the auto-shutdown time as 2:00 AM and Select the time Zone as (UTC + 21:00) Helsinki
+- Step 9: I selected the Enable auto-shutdown and set the auto-shutdown time as 10:00 PM and Select the time Zone as (UTC + 21:00) Helsinki

 - Step 10: I reviewed the settings and created the virtual machine.